VK4GED RMS on HF bands in Queensland, Australia

 .
 Mode = VaraHF only.

 .
-Session Timeout = 45 minutes, unregistered VARA connections limited to 30 minutes.
+Session Timeout = 45 minutes, although unregistered VARA connections are limited to 30 minutes.

 .
 Maximum Daily Usage = 150 minutes.